JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Testing/test/Readme.md

 ## What is Property Testing and Why It Succeeds

+See [Testing the Hard Stuff and Staying Sane](https://www.youtube.com/watch?v=V8v-1PnFisU), a talk from one of the guys who wrote QuickCheck, a Haskell library used to do property testing.

 Property-testing verifies that a function (e.g. `reverse`) that receives **any** value of some data type (e.g. `String`) will output an expected value of the same/different data type; the expected value is calculated using the given input.

 One might immediately think of this code before realizing that it doesn't work: